paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 In this context a Policy is represented by a pair of TLSPC resources, as follows.

 - A **TLSPC Application** - A means to categorize policy-enforced collections of Certificate Requests and their Certificates.
-- A **TLSPC Certificate Issuing Template** (CIT) - Used to configure security policies that are enforced whenever new Certificates are issued.
+- A **TLSPC Certificate Issuing Template** (CIT) - Used to configure security policies that are enforced whenever new Certificates are requested via TLSPC.
-To enable a TLSPC CIT for use in policy enforcement it must first be associated with a TLSPC Application.
+To enable a TLSPC CIT for use in Certificate policy enforcement it must first be associated with a TLSPC Application.

 The choice to pair these resources under the term "Policy" was inspired by the implementation of VCert's [setpolicy](https://github.com/Venafi/vcert/blob/master/README-CLI-CLOUD.md#parameters-for-applying-certificate-policy) action, which condenses the functionality of the underlying resources down to their essential features.

 ## TLSPCPolicy Templates and Functions

-This exercise will make use of two objects stored in a publicly accessible (read-only) S3 bucket.
+TLSPCPolicy Stack Create/Update actions make use of two objects stored in a publicly accessible (read-only) S3 bucket.
 They are as follows:

 | Type | Description | S3 | Source |